-Current Offenders, Arrests & Pending Charges: Applicants will be rejected if any household member is currently using, selling, distributing or in possession of an illegal drug (under State or Federal laws) or illegal drug paraphernalia.
-If an individual is arrested or charged with a crime and would not qualify under our policy if convicted, we will ask for the police report, record of disposition of any criminal charges and other evidence associated with the arrest or charges and will make our decision based on the preponderance of the evidence.
+Current Offenders & Pending Charges: Applicants will be rejected if any household member is currently using, selling, distributing or in possession of an illegal drug (under State or Federal laws) or illegal drug paraphernalia.
+Although we will not reject based on a record of arrest, an arrest record can trigger an inquiry into whether there is sufficient evidence to determine that the individual engaged in the conduct.
+We will reject an applicant based on the conduct underlying an arrest if the conduct indicates that the individual engaged in the conduct.
+In making this determination, we will use evidence such as police reports detailing the circumstances of the arrest, witness statements, and other relevant documentation that may be used when making a determination that disqualifying conduct occurred.
 In the event the applicant is unable or unwilling to provide the information needed, we will reject the applicant.